-Pollack Peacebuilding Systems provides conflict resolution training workshops for police officers, security agents, and military personnel.
+Pollack Peacebuilding Systems provides conflict resolution and de-escalation training workshops for police officers, security agents, and military personnel.
 The training is a dynamic, interactive event, specifically geared toward a law enforcement setting where agents deal with live, face-to-face citizens in intensified or emotionally driven conflicts.
 The training involves conflict resolution techniques, including verbal de-escalation, and optional (but recommended) physical defense aimed at subduing violent individuals without harming them.

 The cost of better conflict resolution training for law enforcement and security agencies is incredibly lower than the potential lawsuits, employment problems, and public relation fiascoes that result from poorly handled disputes.
 At PPS, we are passionate about improving officer and civilian experiences, as well as increasing agencies’ public perception and perceived value.
 We keep agency values, policies, and interests in mind while training officers to effectively communicate with civilians in order to create fast, suitable Win-Win solutions for both parties whenever possible.

 All law enforcement officers are presumably trained to handle violent situations, per their agency’s internal training procedures.
 However, most officers will admit that the training has been limited.
 Recent trends in law enforcement challenges, ending in wrongful deaths and public relations nightmares, attest to this fact.
 Most officers simply are not trained well enough in both verbal conflict de-escalation and less-than-lethal combatives.